• Home

 Effective flag naming

 You can add and remove individual targets to and from entitlement flags as needed, but depending on how often your customers change, this can be inefficient.
-Instead, you can target segments if you can provide that targeting data to the LaunchDarkly client evaluating the rules.
+Instead, consider the following strategies:

 Risks when using entitlement flags